z4kn4fein/stashbox/docs/advanced/generics.md

 ## Wrappers
 Stashbox can implicitly wrap your services into different data structures.
 All functionalities covered in the [service resolution](usage/service-resolution) are applied to the wrappers.
 Every wrapper request starts as a standard resolution; only the result is wrapped in the requested structure.

  This section will cover those pre-defined wrapper types that Stashbox supports.
-The collection wrapper is used to support resolution requests with all those collection types described in the [Multiple implementations](usage/advanced-registration?id=multiple-implementations) section.
+The enumerable wrapper (not listed here) is used to support resolution requests of all those collection types described in the [Multiple implementations](usage/advanced-registration?id=multiple-implementations) section.

 <!-- panels:start -->

 <!-- div:left-panel -->
 ### Lazy
-With requesting `Lazy<>`, the container will implicitly construct a new `Lazy<>` instance with a factory delegate as constructor argument used to instantiate the wrapped service.
+When requesting `Lazy<>`, the container implicitly constructs a new `Lazy<>` instance with a factory delegate as its constructor argument used to instantiate the underlying service.

 <!-- div:right-panel -->
 ```cs